 Both Castilian and Argentine Spanish use the same formal you form, which is ‘usted’ in the singular and ‘ustedes’ in the plural.

 3. Lunfardo – Confusing even to Argentines!

-Buenos Aires, the country’s capital, is the birthplace and home of ‘lunfardo.’
-Lunfardo is popular slang which originated and developed in the late 19th and early 20th centuries.
+Buenos Aires, the country’s capital, is the birthplace and home of ‘Lunfardo.’
+Lunfardo is popular slang that originated and developed in the late 19th and early 20th centuries.

 One of the ways in which these slang words came to existence was through reversing letter orders in the word.
 For this reason, it is often incomprehensible to many Spanish speakers outside of Argentina, and indeed to many Argentinians.